abertschi/ad-free/README.md

 - Adds notification action to filter out false positive matches

 ## Credits
-The bird and website icons used in this app are made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> and are licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.
+- The bird and website icons used in this app are made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> and are licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.

+- Check for Updates are made with [AppUpdater](https://github.com/javiersantos/AppUpdater) by javiersantos and is licensed by the Apache License 2.0

+- [Videocache](https://github.com/danikula/AndroidVideoCache/blob/master/LICENSE) is made by danikula and is licensed by the Apache License 2.0

+- [RxAndroid](https://github.com/ReactiveX/RxAndroid) by the RxAndroid authors is licensed by the Apache License 2.0

+- [Fuel](https://github.com/kittinunf/Fuel) is made by Kittinun Vantasin and is licensed by MIT

+- [snakeyaml](https://bitbucket.org/asomov/snakeyaml) is licensed by the Apache License 2.0

 Thanks!